Dethatching and Aerating Your Lawn

 When should you aerate a lawn?

-A lawn should be aerated when the soil becomes compacted, which can happen due to heavy foot traffic, mowing, or heavy rain.
+Timing's key.
+A lawn should be aerated when the soil becomes compacted, usually due to foot traffic, mowing, or a heavy rain.
+The sweet spot?
+During the growing season when your grass is actively growing.

 What kind of aerator should I get?